microsoft/mu_devops/.sync/github_templates/contributing/CONTRIBUTING.md

 Please continue to follow your request after it is submitted to assist with any additional information that might be requested.

+### Pull Request Best Practices

+Generally pull requests for UEFI code can become large and difficult to review due to the large number of build and configuration files.
+To aid maintainers in reviewing your code we suggest adhering to the following guidelines:

+1. Do keep code reviews single purpose; don't add more than one feature at a time.
+2. Do fix bugs independently of adding features.
+3. Do provide documentation and unit tests.
+4. Do introduce code in digestable amounts; don't add more than 1000 lines per pull request.

+As a general guide to help keep code digestable, you may consider breaking large pull requests into three smaller pull requests the the general guide:

+1. Interfaces (.h, .inf, documentation)
+2. Implementatation (.c, unit-tests, unit-test build file); unit tests should build and run at this point
+3. Integration/Build (.dec, .dsc, .fdf, integration tests); code added to platform and affects downstream consumers

+By breaking the pull request into these three steps the reviewer can digest each piece independently, but each without risk of breaking the main branch since without step 3 the code is shipping darkly (not directly integrated into the build).

+If any of these 3 pull requests is still larger than 1000 lines of code consider breaking the pull request down by the following boundaries:

+1. By .inf file; break each library/driver into its own 3 part pull request
+2. By .c file; for large drivers break each .c file and its tests into a separate pull request

+Feel free to create a draft pull request and ask for suggestions on how to split the pull request if you are unsure.

 ## Thank You

 Thank you for your interest in Project Mu and taking the time to contribute!